Pumpkin Shaped Rice Krispie Treats

 How to Make Pumpkin Rice Krispies

-- Turn off the heat and add the Rice Krispies cereal into the marshmallow mixture, one cup at a time.
-Stir well after each cup and once all cereal is added, let the mixture cool slightly until you are able to handle it.
+Turn off the heat and add the Rice Krispies cereal into the marshmallow mixture, one cup at a time.
+Stir well after each cup.
+Allow the mixture cool slightly until you are able to handle it.

-- Then cut leaf shapes out of an air head using scissors or kitchen shears.
-To make some vines, cut a thin piece of air head and then roll it out into a rope like shape.
+Cut leaf shapes out of a green Air Head using scissors.
+To make some vines, cut a thin piece of Air Head and then roll it out into a rope-like shape.
 Wrap the candy rope around a skewer stick or something else thin to make a twisted vine.

-I do not recommend freezing these pumpkin rice krispie treats.
+Freezer: I do not recommend freezing these pumpkin Rice Krispie treats.

 - Make different sizes of pumpkins for a cute variety!
 Some large pumpkins, small pumpkins, and medium pumpkins all together will look like a fun little pumpkin patch.